 Project Name: choose a name that encapsulates the project, a concise and descriptive title.
-For example - 'Artful Journeys: Nurturing resilience in Young Minds' or 'Renewing Dignity project is to provide access to an industrial grade washing machine, drier and shower facilities within XYZ school
+For example - the 'Renewing Dignity' project provides access to an industrial grade washing machine, drier and shower facilities within XYZ school.

 Project Summary: provide an overview of the project, including goals, objectives and the problem it aims to address.
 For example - 'removing barriers to learning for 8-11 year olds who have experienced trauma, on the West Coast through the delivery of a creative arts program' or 'providing access to clean clothes and personal hygiene facilities to promote regular school attendance laying a foundation for educational success'.